-Apache Kafka is a distributed streaming platform capable of handling trillions of events a day.
+Apache Kafka is an open source distributed streaming platform capable of handling trillions of events a day.
 Initially conceived as a messaging queue, Kafka is based on an abstraction of a distributed commit log.
 Since being created and open sourced by LinkedIn in 2011, Kafka has quickly evolved from messaging queue to a full-fledged streaming platform.

 At its heart lies the humble, immutable commit log, and from there you can subscribe to it, and publish data to any number of systems or real-time applications.
 Unlike messaging queues, Kafka is a highly scalable, fault tolerant distributed system, allowing it to be deployed for applications like managing passenger and driver matching at Uber, providing real-time analytics and predictive maintenance for British Gas’ smart home, and performing numerous real-time services across all of LinkedIn.
 This unique performance makes it perfect to scale from one app to company-wide use.